smrichards/dota2-llm/README.md

 # Dota 2 LLM Training Project

 A project to collect Dota 2 match data and fine-tune Mistral Nemo 7B to provide gameplay advice and item build recommendations.
+Up to date with patch 7.39c

 ## Overview